-The budget monitoring report follows a template similar to annual audited accounts (Annex 3) and hence provides the basis for timely budget adjustments and is instrumental for the MFA when monitoring grants and for reporting on Danish development assistance (e.g. in regards to geographic distributions, humanitarian assistance or thematic focus areas).
+The budget monitoring report follows a template similar to annual audited accounts (Annex 3) and hence provides the basis for timely budget adjustments and is instrumental for the MFA when reporting on Danish development assistance (e.g. in regards to geographic distributions, humanitarian assistance or thematic focus areas).

 The budget monitoring report includes the initial annual budget (beginning of year), the main budget reallocations during the year and the continuously revised budget and hence it must remain relevant and reasonably accurate including necessary revision when significant changes occur.
-For instance, if:
+For instance if:

-- unallocated flexible funds are allocated, - additional programme countries are added, - unspent funds are carried forward to following year(s), - activities in fragile countries and contexts are initiated, - underlying assumptions for the cost allocation mechanism changes, - annual budgets are revised or reconciled against actual expenditure according to financial accounts, - balance between Humanitarian (HUM) and long term engagements (DEV) changes; - additional grants (top up of the main SPA commitments) are appropriated by MFA (top up grants must be recorded as income in the budget year when the grant appropriation / commitment letter is received).
+- unallocated flexible funds is allocated, - additional programme countries are added, - unspent funds are carried forward to following year(s), - activities in fragile countries and contexts are initiated, - underlying assumptions for the cost allocation mechanism changes, - annual budgets are revised or reconciled against actual expenditure according to financial accounts, - additional grants (top up of the main SPA commitments) are appropriated by MFA.

-The budget monitoring reports may be submitted as additional documentation in case of reallocations and allocations of flexible funds, c.f. thresholds below (not a requirement).
+The budget monitoring reports are submitted as documentation in case of reallocations and allocations of flexible funds, c.f. thresholds below.